Where to Stay in Prince Edward County: Accommodation & Area Guide

 Below you’ll find some awesome accommodations in/close to Carrying Place.

-Keep in mind the area isn’t huge so there aren’t a ton of options – but you’re still in The County and can drive anywhere easily AND drive to leave the County super easily as well when you go to head home!
+Keep in mind the area isn’t huge so there aren’t a ton of options – but you’re still in The County and can drive anywhere easily and drive to leave The County super easily as well when you go to head home!

 Owl’s Nest Suites – Check Now